August 4, 2020

 “We do believe that going forward it is going to be most important that care is delivered through a HIPAA-secure platform and our technology was purposefully built to deliver telehealth care," noted Lewis Levy, Teledoc Chief Medical Officer.
 Good thing for Teledoc, it’s the number-one direct-to-consumer telehealth provider.

 Despite all of the technological advancements happening in healthcare, there are still some persistent gaps and inequalities.
-Telemedicine and other digital communication tools have created greater, distributed access to medical care; however, it’s not unusual for people in rural areas to lack adequate internet connection.
+Telemedicine and other digital healthcare communication tools have created greater, distributed access to medical care; however, it’s not unusual for people in rural areas to lack adequate internet connection.
 OneMedical may be improving the patient experience; however, the concierge model is only accessible to those who can afford the yearly subscription in addition to the monthly premium.

 Some healthcare pros also warn against the pitfalls of relying too heavily on AI and IoT technologies for patient care.
 For all of the time saving and convenience IoT technologies provide, healthcare pros and consumers alike continue to express concerns about privacy and data security.
 Skeptics also warn against the over-reliance on AI technologies, noting that without a laser focus on patient outcomes, AI could cause more harm than good.

-These are all relevant concerns for an industry currently undergoing a technological renaissance.
+These are all relevant concerns for an industry currently undergoing a digital transformation.
 Regardless of the caveats and concerns the industry will continue to move forward and technology will almost certainly propel the industry forward at a rate most aren’t ready for.
 Some outcomes are impossible to predict without at least a little experimentation, but the trend of focusing on improving patient outcomes with affordable, accessible, and adaptable care could lead to positive changes in healthcare and adjacent industries.